 When you have a service running somewhere you need to find out whether it is functioning correctly.
-Besides the possible tests, liveness checks, metrics, you can use application logging.
+Besides the possible tests, liveness checks, and metrics, you can use application logging.
 But what makes an application log “Good”?
-In this blog we discuss 6 pointers on application logging to help you on your way!
+1. Purpose is everything!

 Once you have the purpose and the audience of the log defined, you can give it a go.
 Below you can find a couple of different purposes for logging.
 Of course, there are many more you could think of, but let’s just pick up a few: